galtza/tutorial-dll-tracker/README.md

 }
 ```

-> Notice that here we are checking errors
+> Here we do check errors

 In this order, we:
 * Check if we already started.
 If we just call _stop_ and proceed